saifullah-talukder/teebay/Part_4_documentation.md

   - **Tailwind CSS**
   - **Headless UI (for accessible UI components)**

+## Preliminary features

+Here I built the login and signup features.
+This part has jwt secret token and hashed password features.
+That jwt token is used for every subsequent request.
+The signup form is validated both on the frontend and backend.

+## Implementation Documentation

+The multi page create product form was built using Zustand to store the user inputs across page renders.
+Zod was used for input validation.
+Approprite business logics were implemented for all CRUD operations.
+For example: an already bought product can not be deleted.

+At the start up of the backend application the categories are seeded to the database via a startup job.

+More details are available in the backend architecture part.

+## Buy/Sell/Rent Product

+For buying the business logic is simple.
+If the product is available and the user himself is not the owner the product is bought.

+For renting, a lot of business logic is involved.
+Whether startDate and endDate makes sense.
+Whether the product is available for rent.
+A bought product can not be borrowed.
+All these logics are implemnted in the backend.
+And when an user makes a bad request the user is notified.

 ## Backend Architecture

 The backend is built using TypeScript with the following general flow for handling requests: